zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

   put an empty sprite next to the item's sprite on the sprite sheet.
 * Have its price set to the first matching entry of the below list:
   * The optional third parameter, if specified
-  * The flavor item's price, if available
+  * The flavor item's price, if applicable
-  * Zero otherwise.
+  * The item's base price otherwise.
+It's recommended that the base price be lower than the potential price of the flavor ingredient item to avoid the unflavored item being more expensive than flavored ones.
   If you want to scale the price further, use the machine rules' `PriceModifiers`.

 Everything else (e.g. display name, etc.) will have to be set manually by the rest of the item/machine query.

+Note that this item query technically can be used outside of machine rules.

 ### Generate an input item for recipes that don't have any, and use 'nearby flower' as a possible query